Leon Drysdale

-Leon Anthony Drysdale (born 3 February 1991 in Walsall, England), is a footballer who played as a defender for Shrewsbury Town in The Football League.
+Leon Anthony Drysdale (born 3 February 1981) is an English former footballer who played as a defender for Shrewsbury Town in The Football League.

 He made his debut for the Shrews on 20 April 1999 in the Third Division clash with Rotherham United that ended in a 2–3 defeat at Gay Meadow.

 He left the Shropshire side after their delegation, spells at AFC Telford United and Nuneaton Borough (loan) followed.
-He has since retired and works as a fireman in the West Midlands.
+He has since retired and works as a firefighter in the West Midlands.